AlmuHS/GNUMach_SMP/README.md

   To get this, we've added a call to `interrupt_stack_alloc()` to initialize the cpus interrupt stack array before call to `mp_desc_init()`.

   This step don't shows any new effect yet.

+### Enable paging in the cpus (WIP)

+Before add the cpus to the kernel, we need to configure paging in them, to allow fully access to the memory.

+To enable paging, we need to initialize CR0, CR2 and CR4 registers. as similar for to [this](https://github.com/AlmuHS/GNUMach_SMP/blob/smp/i386/i386at/model_dep.c#L477-L500).

+This code, translated to assembly, has been added to  [`cpuboot.S`](https://github.com/AlmuHS/GNUMach_SMP/blob/wip/i386/i386/cpuboot.S) assembly routine.

+Once paging will be enabled, each cpu will can to read its own Local APIC, using the `*lapic` pointer.
+It will also allow to execute `cpu_number()` function, which is necessary to execute the `slave_main()` function to add the cpu to the kernel.

 ## Gratitude